marcpare/birdcalls/README.md

 (1) More calls for each bird
 (2) Flip through pics for each bird
 (3) Easily change date range for birds
+(4) Yoga Mode using Chrome speech API : http://updates.html5rocks.com/2014/01/Web-apps-that-talk---Introduction-to-the-Speech-Synthesis-API
+(5) iFrame with Cornell info (_or_ scrape it and render it more nicely for mobile)

 Another way to viz the main menu?
 Another way to cluster the collections?